 Curry contain strong and deep coloring, it’s no wonder that eating lots of curries can leave behind tell-tale signs on your teeth.
 Not only are curries and tomato sauce highly saturated, color-wise, but they’re also acidic.
 High acid content always damage and stains your teeth.

 Now you know that these food can stain your teeth.
 Most of the time these food are hard to resist.
 Just make sure you rinse your mouth, brush your teeth after eating and drinking to avoid teeth stains.
+Thailand offers a variety of options for teeth whitening treatments to fit your needs and budget.
 For heavy stains and discoloration, The Smile Bar Bangkok is at your aid to provide you, professional help and treatment in bringing back your bright smile.